 The Centre for Accessible Environments website has more free publications.

 Playing and watching sport is a major cultural activity in Australia.
 Joining a sports club or being part of the fan group brings a sense of belonging.
 Participating in sport has physical and mental health benefits.
-Kate Anderson and Susan Balandin from Deakin University write about this important topic in “Kicking a Goal for Inclusion in Sports Clubs and Stadia”.
+Kate Anderson and Susan Balandin write about this important topic in “Kicking a Goal for Inclusion in Sports Clubs and Stadia”.
+The authors take a universal design approach to solutions.

 From the abstract

-Sports participation and fandom play an important role in the lives of many Australians, including those with disability.
+Sports participation and fandom play an important role in the lives of many Australians, including people with disability.
 Participating in sport offers valuable benefits for physical and mental well-being and can enhance a person’s sense of belonging.
-Sports participation is recognized as a human right under the United Nations Convention on the Rights of Persons with Disability.

 In addition to playing sport, people with disability have a right to be included in mainstream spectatorship and fandom activities.
 Despite this, many sports clubs fall short and give little thought to the inclusion of people with disability as staff or volunteers.